-Adam Kay is an award-winning comedian, TV writer and Sunday Times best-selling author.
+Adam Kay is an award-winning comedian, TV writer and Sunday Times best-selling author of two books.
 He is also a former NHS junior doctor, having previously worked for many years in obstetrics and gynaecology.

 However, the well-documented hours and emotional impact placed upon NHS doctors weighed heavily, and after six years of intensive training followed by another six years on hospital wards, Adam hung up his stethoscope in 2010 to try his luck as a TV comedy writer.